deNBI/cloud-user-docs/wiki/Tutorials/UserData/index.md

 }
 ```

-If want wait for the meta-data service available we could easily call:
+If we want wait for the meta-data service available we could easily call:

 ```
 check_service 169.254.169.254 80